dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a source table/Create a Message Queue for Apache Kafka source table.md

         -   Exclusive clusters of Realtime Compute for Apache Flink cannot resolve domain names.
 If the endpoint is a domain name and a whitelist has been configured, use one of the following methods:
             -   If you cannot restart the Kafka service, perform the following operations:

-                Purchase [PrivateZone](https://www.aliyun.com/product/pvtz?spm=5176.10695662.1395782.1.305e10614trdiP) and configure domain name resolution for all Kafka brokers.
+                Purchase [PrivateZone of Alibaba Cloud DNS](https://www.aliyun.com/product/pvtz?spm=5176.10695662.1395782.1.305e10614trdiP) and configure domain name resolution for all Kafka brokers.
 After network detection based on the domain name is successful, restart your Realtime Compute for Apache Flink job.

             -   If you can restart the Kafka service, perform the following operations: